 It was also significant to light a candle for the dead and keep it lit as long as possible.
-This specifically aimed at safely guiding the souls of the dead to the afterlife.
+This aimed at safely guiding the souls of the dead to the afterlife too.
 Sometimes, however, Romanians did not light up candles if the deceased committed suicide or in case they died far away from their families.
-As a result, there is a special day (November the 21st) when Romanians light candles for these souls too!
+As a result, there is a special day (November the 21st) when Romanians light candles specifically for these souls too!

 Moreover, according to Romanian death superstitions, all mirrors and similar reflective surfaces like water, must be covered with a black canvas.
 Otherwise the dead may see their reflection, get trapped in this realm and become a ghost!
-The same applies even if the procession needs to cross water on its way to the cemetery after the funeral.
+Additionally, this may apply even if the procession needs to cross water on its way to the cemetery after the funeral.

 Romanian Funeral Traditions

 Romania became Christian during the Byzantine times, when monks converted the people of Wallachia and Transylvania.
 Because of that, the vast majority of the country is still Christian, adhering to the Romanian Orthodox Church.
 This, of course, also influences how Romanian burial rites take place.

 Firstly, the use of candles we mentioned above remains very popular and so does the precaution of covering mirrors!
 Moreover, the family may hire a professional mourner, called a bocitoare, who is usually a woman.
 This woman then joins the wake and cries for the dead in case the tears of the family have run dry.
 Similar old mourning traditions can be found in other parts of Eastern Europe and even Africa.

 Nowadays these professional “wailers” have almost gone extinct.
 They support, though, that it is not just the younger people forgetting this custom.
 Instead, they point out that is the Church’s fault since it condemns professional mourning as a pagan tradition.